Ab2nour/kickstarter-project-analysis/src/modelisation/README.md

 # Modelisation folder

 ## Description
-This folder contains all the code used to model the data using survival analysis models.
+This folder contains all the code to model the data using survival analysis models.

 ## Folder organization